jasongit0311/maize_for_Li/README.md

 Options:

 -w   the working path where the result file is stored

--p1 name of group 1
+-p1   name of pop 1

--p2 name of group 2
+-p2   name of pop 2

 -f   genome fai file

 -wsz   window size for analysis

--step size for stp analysis
+-stp   step size for analysis

 ## Counting the number of F1 heterozygous sites